 In a study of adults, researchers found that those with epilepsy were twice as likely as adults without epilepsy to report feelings of depression in the previous year.
 Depressive thoughts or feelings can result from the many challenges that come with epilepsy, including stigma, fear of disclosure, unpredictable seizures, bullying, financial troubles and relationship changes.

-“It’s important for epilepsy patients to understand that depression or anxiety are often a part of their illness,” said Jayan Thomas, a social worker with Norton Neuroscience Institute.
+“It’s important for epilepsy patients to understand that depression or anxiety are often a part of their illness,” said Ambica M. Tumkur, M.D., neurologist and epilepsy specialist with Norton Neuroscience Institute.
 “Learning how to manage symptoms of depression and anxiety as well as psychosocial challenges can help patients cope more effectively.”

 Norton Neuroscience Institute